 This year visitors to downtown will have the chance to hop on and hop off the Jingle Bus, a free holiday-themed bus that will run between City Creek Center, the Gateway, Temple Square, City Creek Center, Capitol Theatre, and the Gallivan Plaza, hitting all the holiday lights and storefront decorations along the way.

-The bus will run from November 24, 2018 to December 30, 2018, from 5 to 10 p.m. every day of the week except Christmas Day.
+The bus will run from late November through December from 5 to 10 p.m. every day of the week except Christmas Day.

 Take a mile walk through Ashton Gardens at Thanksgiving Point in Lehi, Utah, where you'll see 8,000 programmed luminaries across the hill in the shapes of poinsettias, flying reindeer, and other seasonal symbols.

 At the top of the hill, you'll be greeted by a 120-foot Christmas tree aglow with lights.
 Luminaria is open Monday through Saturday from Late November through Early January each year, with time slots from 5 to 8:30 p.m.; the last admission is at 9 p.m.
 Thanksgiving Point is closed Sundays, Thanksgiving Day, Christmas Eve, and Christmas Day, and you can purchase tickets online or at the gate.